 I assign discussion boards online.
 I typically ask you to write a short paragraph (3-4 sentences) on one of 2-3 prompts based on the reading.
 I grade discussion boards based on satisfactory completion according to the specific instructions on the assignment.

-The purpose of discussion boards is to share ideas and impressions with peers to enrich our discussion.
+The purpose of discussion boards is to share ideas and impressions with peers to enrich our understanding.
+It can be surprising to see just how differently people can approach the same problem/issue.
 Sometimes discussion posts can spark ideas for papers, too.